Sunday, 22 December 2024

 Thanks to a recent leak on Geekbench, you now have an early glimpse at Intel’s upcoming Battlemage GPU.
 This is the first time a discrete GPU from Intel’s Battlemage series has been spotted on a benchmarking platform, offering insight into what could be a significant leap forward in Intel’s graphics capabilities.
 The listing, first found by Benchleaks, features a test system powered by an Intel Core i5-13600K processor paired with what is labelled as an “Intel Xe Graphics RI” GPU.

-This new GPU scored 97,943 points on the OpenCL benchmark, positioning it slightly below the GeForce RTX 4060 and Intel’s own Arc A770.
+This new GPU scored 97,943 points on the OpenCL benchmark, positioning it slightly below the Nvidia RTX 4060 and Intel’s own Arc A770.
 On AMD’s side, the performance places it somewhere between the Radeon RX 7700 XT and RX 7600 XT, offering a competitive middle ground.
-The GPU’s PCIe ID (E20B) links it to Intel’s next-generation Battlemage architecture, as confirmed through the kernel driver database.
+The GPU’s PCIe ID (E20B) links it to Intel’s next-generation Battlemage architecture, as confirmed through the Linux kernel driver database.
 Interestingly, according to the database, this specific GPU appears to be the second-strongest in the series, which lists five Battlemage models.

 Performance compared to rivals